Lithuanians (tribe): 13th century

 In July 1251, with Mindaugas securing a crown from the pope, Lithuania was granted the status of a Catholic kingdom and thus became the Kingdom of Lithuania.
 Nonetheless, the period of peace between Lithuania and the Crusader states was short-lived.
-In 1258–59, despite withstanding a devastating Mongolian incursion, Lithuania was in political turmoil with its pro-pagan noblemen pushing for a renouncement of their alliance with the Livonian Order and securing favourable relations with the Tatars instead.
+In 1258–59, despite withstanding a devastating Mongolian incursion, Lithuania was in political turmoil, with its pro-pagan noblemen pushing for a renouncement of their alliance with the Livonian Order and securing favourable relations with the Tatars instead.

+In 1260, crusaders from Livonia and Prussia joined forces and launched a large campaign towards Karšuva, Samogitia, but upon learning about a Samogitian–Lithuanian incursion into their lands, they turned north and met them near Libau (Liepāja), resulting in the Battle of Durbė.
+The Livonian Rhymed Chronicle describes a devastating defeat of the crusaders, amongst them Landmeister Burkhard von Hornhausen and Marshal Heinrich Botel, whereas Erik’s Chronicle recounts how Junker Karl Ulfsson refused to retreat, meeting his cruel fate at the hands of the Lithuanians.